 Calculating the Cap Rate

-While the formula itself is straightforward, obtaining the required inputs can be a little bit tricky.
+While the cap rate formula itself is straightforward, obtaining the required inputs can be a little bit tricky.

-Net Operating Income is calculated as a property’s gross annual income less its operating expenses (property taxes, maintenance, etc).
-Property value isn’t always known at the time of calculation so it could be represented by a value estimate, purchase price, or appraised value.
-For example, if a property has NOI of $100,000 and a value of $1,000,000, the resulting cap rate is 10%.
+Net operating income (NOI) is calculated as a property’s gross annual income less its operating expenses (property taxes, maintenance, etc).
+Property value isn’t always known at the time of calculation, so it could be represented by a value estimate, purchase price, or appraised value.
+For example, if a property has an NOI of $100,000 and a value of $1,000,000, the resulting cap rate is 10%.